datacarpentry/sql-ecology-lesson/_episodes/01-sql-basic-queries.md

 Let’s write an SQL query that selects only the year column from the surveys table.
 SQL queries can be written in the box located under the "Execute SQL" tab.
 Click on the right arrow above the query box to execute the query.
+(You can also use the keyboard shortcut "Cmd-Enter" on a Mac or "Ctrl-Enter" on a Windows machine to execute a query.)
 The results are displayed in the box below your query.

     SELECT year
     FROM surveys;